Introduction

 There are some cases in which the <For/> component is not reproducible between SSR and hydrate modes leading to different renders, so decided to use a simple vector to not bring confusion to main examples.

-In any case, the <For/> component is secure on CSR contexts and leptos_fluent::Languages implement Hash and Eq traits to be able to be passed directly to keys properties trigerring reactivity depending on the current active language.
+In any case, the <For/> component is safe on CSR contexts and leptos_fluent::Language implement Hash and Eq traits to be able to be passed directly to keys properties trigerring reactivity depending on the current active language.

 use leptos_fluent::{i18n, Language};